-FINITE ELEMENT METHODS FOR A CLASS OF CONTINUUM MODELS FOR IMMISCIBLE FLOWS WITH MOVING CONTACT LINES
+FINITE ELEMENT METHODS FOR A CLASS OF CONTINUUM MODELS FOR IMMISCIBLE FLOWS WITH MOVING CONTACT LINES\

-ARNOLD REUSKEN, XIANMIN XU[†], AND LIANG ZHANG[‡]
+ARNOLD REUSKEN\, XIANMIN XU, AND LIANG ZHANG

 Abstract.
 In this paper we present a finite element method (FEM) for two-phase incompressible flows with moving contact lines.
 We use a sharp interface Navier-Stokes model for the bulk phase fluid dynamics.
 Surface tension forces, including Marangoni forces and viscous interfacial effects, are modeled.
-For describing the moving contact we consider a class of continuum models which contains several special cases known from the literature.
+For describing the moving contact lines we consider a class of continuum models which contains several special cases known from the literature.
 For the whole model, describing bulk fluid dynamics, surface tension forces and contact line forces, we derive a variational formulation and a corresponding energy estimate.
 For handling the evolving interface numerically the level-set technique is applied.
 The discontinuous pressure is accurately approximated by using a stabilized extended finite element space (XFEM).
 We apply a Nitsche technique to weakly impose the Navier slip conditions on the solid wall.
 A unified approach for discretization of the (different types of) surface tension forces and contact line forces is introduced.
-The numerical methods are first validated for relatively simple test problems, namely a stationary spherical droplet in contact with a flat wall and a spherical droplet on a flat wall that spreads or contracts to a stationary form.
-A further validation is done for a two-phase Couette flow with contact lines.
-To illustrate the robustness of our FEM we also present results of simulations for a problem with a curved contact wall and for a problem with more complicated contact line dynamics.
+Results of numerical experiments are presented which illustrate the performance of the solver.